 Volatiles are expected to partition between planetary atmospheres and interiors.
 However, dissolved volatiles are expected to have only a minor effect on planetary internal density structure, and thus a planet's interior radius at a given mass.
 We do not perform volatile partitioning calculations here because there are substantial uncertainties and known-unknowns in volatile partitioning behaviour across the full planet mass range we investigate \citep{gaillard_diverse_2021, sossi_solubility_2023}.
 Furthermore, the capacity for planetary interiors to store volatiles may not be limited by solubility, as hydrogen and silicates may be miscible within sub-Neptune mass planets \citep{young_diff_2025, rogers_redif_2025}.
 We implicitly incorporate these effects into our atmospheric parameters ($f_a$, $Z_a$, C/O), which are agnostic of any specific formation pathway.
 For a given total mass $M_p$ and planet radius $R_p$, atmosphere masses $f_a$ considered here may be interpreted as lower-bounds on the planet's \textit{total} volatile inventory \citep{DornLichtenberg2021}.

 Our grid incorporates atmospheric mass fractions ranging logarithmically from a minimum value of $f_a=10^{-3.25}$, up to a 25\,wt\% scenario in which the atmosphere comprises a substantial fraction of the whole-planet mass.
+Our grid is regularly sampled, so the sum of atmosphere and metallic-core masses must be less than the total planet mass.
+That is, $f_a$ must always satisfy $f_c+f_a<1$, with the remaining mass corresponding to the planet's silicate mantle layers.

-Our grid is regularly sampled, so $f_a$ must always satisfy $f_c+f_a<1$.
-So, alongside $f_a$, we also consider two atmospheric composition axes: the atmosphere metallicity $\log_{10} Z_a$ (Equation \ref{eq:Za}) varied from -2 to +1, and $\log_{10} \mathrm{C/O}$~ratio (Equation \ref{eq:yCO}) varied from -3 to 0.
+The atmosphere mass fraction $f_a$ only determines the \textit{total} surface pressure through Equation~\ref{eq:psurf}, but remains agnostic to the atmospheric speciation.
+Alongside $f_a$, we also consider two atmospheric composition axes to solve for the gas mixing ratios at thermochemical equilibrium.
+The first variable determining the atmospheric elemental composition is its total metallicity $\log_{10} Z_a$ (Equation \ref{eq:Za}), varied from -2 to +1, which controls the mass ratio of hydrogen to `metals'.
+The second variable determining the atmospheric elemental composition is the $\log_{10} \mathrm{C/O}$~ratio (Equation \ref{eq:yCO}), varied from -3 to 0.